-Job cost software facilitates the assignment of costs to individual cost categories in order to enable improved cost control and job profitability analysis.
+Job cost software facilitates the assignment of costs to individual cost categories in order to enable improved cost control and job profitability.
+Job cost software can be offered as a stand-alone product, or as part of a construction management software.

 |Labor costing||Labor costing features allow for the collection of costs associated with the time spent working on a job and can include time and attendance tracking and hourly labor rate assignments|